berkmancenter/herdict-mobile-reporter/README.md

 6. (With wifi on) Click view, it should show a list of sites top reported in your country.
 Proceed to lookup a specific site and search a site, it should provide you with accessibility results.

 7. On the homescreen click 'website', it should open up a browser and bring you to herdict.org

-## License

-This application is released under a GPLv3 license.

-2012 President and Fellows of Harvard College